-The sustainability indicators used by the Sub-Fund are for private issuers:
+The sustainability indicators used by the sub fund are:

-- The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the fund is the ABA scoring (see part "Investment Strategy") based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy Score: the Management Company completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
-This score is based on five pillars:
+- The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the fund is the ABA scoring (see part "Investment Strategy") based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy Score: the Management Company complete this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
+This score is based on five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio.